gnachman/iterm2-website/source/_includes/3.4/documentation-iterm2-menu.md

 You must hold down Option for this entry to be visible.
 Makes Terminal.app the default terminal for opening .command, .tool, .zsh, .csh, and .pl files.

 #### iTerm2 > Install Shell Integration
-Runs a shell script that modifies your .bash_profile (or other startup script) and enables the <a href="/shell_integration.html">Shell Integration</a> features.
+This opens a window that guides you through the installation of the <a href="/shell_integration.html">Shell Integration</a> features.